demidenm/hcpya_preprocess/scripts/taskevents/info_relational/README.md

 ## Basic Trial Structure

-The Relational task begins with a prompt indicating whether it is a Relational or Control condition.
-Following the prompt, stimulus trials begin and continue consecutively until the next prompt.
-A fixation block occurs approximately every two blocks.
-See the diagram below.
+The Relational task begins with a prompt indicating whether it is a Relational or Control (i.e. matching) condition.

+Task Flow:
+- After the prompt, *stimulus trials* begin and continue consecutively until the next prompt.
+- A *fixation block* occurs approximately every two blocks.

 <div style="text-align: center;">
   <img src="./relational_task_diagram.svg" />